 I want to share an encounter with you, and through it, hopefully, you’ll be able to have an inner-child revelation of your own and stop letting him/her drive your life!

 I met an absolutely gorgeous, educated, delightful lady recently at the DMV who rejected every compliment I gave her.
 After our encounter (which lasted over an hour) and before we parted ways with tears in her eyes, she said, “I was meant to meet you today.
 God works in mysterious ways.”
-I begged to differ; there are no mysteries.
-Everything is intentional!
-Remember my last post and one of the philosophies I live by: Things happen as they ought.
+I begged to differ; there are no mysterious happenings.
+Everything is happening just as it ought.
+It’s one of the philosophies I live by: Things happen as they ought.

 I mailed in my license renewal stuff over two months ago.
 My birthday came and went, but still no new license; so I had to go in.
 I tried calling, hoping it was in process and I wouldn’t have to go, but then shifted my schedule to make it the priority it was.
 You see, I’m clear that God/the Universe/Source (fill in the blank for your reference for the Arranger of divine appointments ________) arranged a meeting for me and (we’ll call her) Nancy.